SigNoz/signoz.io/docs/userguide/send_logs_http.md

 Note :-
 * `timestamp` is int64 nanoseconds since Unix epoch
 * You can use `message` instead of `body`.
-* Any other keys present apart from the ones mentioned aboved will be moved to the attributes map.
+* Any other keys present apart from the ones mentioned above will be moved to the attributes map.
   Ex:-

   ```json